ELELAB/mavisp_accessory_tools/tools/alphafill_cofactor_survey/README.md

 ## **Output**
 1) A csv with all your heteroatoms annotated with the json dictionary, "all_heteroatoms_annotated.csv ".
 If the heteroatom is not in the list it is annotated as "not a cofactor".
 The remaining columns contain annotations downloaded from PDB.
 2) A list of only the heteroatoms that were cofactors (according to the json dictionary), "cofactor_only.txt".

-## **New Feature: PDB Ligand Analysis**

-New arguments: -p/--pdb, -s/--start, -e/--end for PDB file analysis
-Finds ligand contacts within 4Å and categorizes as inside/cross/outside trimmed regions Classifies ligands using cofactors_dict.json
-Outputs detailed CSV with contacts, distances, and classifications

-## **Improvements after first round of revision**

-Refactored nested loops into simpler approach
-Used pandas for all CSV output
-Better variable handling and error checking